storesafe/cordova-sqlcipher-adapter/README.md

 - Initial version with SQLCipher v3.2.0/v3.3.0
 - Pre-populatd DB is NOT supported by this version.
 - Lawnchair & PouchDB have NOT been tested with this version.
-- API to open the database is expected to be changed slightly to be more streamlined.
-Transaction and single-statement query API will NOT be changed.
 - Windows (8.1) version is in experimental state:
   - No background processing
   - Database close and delete operations not yet implemented
   - insertId and rowsAffected are missing in the results for INSERT/UPDATE/DELETE statements
   - Visual C++ build file is provided for Windows 8.1 only.
 Visual C++ build support for Windows Phone 8.1 will be added later.
   - Not all Windows CPU targets are supported by automatic installation
+- API to open the database is expected to be changed somewhat to be more streamlined.
+Transaction and single-statement query API will NOT be changed.

 ## Announcements